FaolanH/computer-infrastructure-assessment/README.md

 Amazon (AMZN)
 Netflix (NFLX)
 Google (GOOG)
-The function should save the data into a folder called data in the root of your repository using a filename with the format YYYYMMDD-HHmmss.csv where YYYYMMDD is the four-digit year (e.g. 2025), followed by the two-digit month (e.g. 09 for September), followed by the two digit day, and HHmmss is hour, minutes, seconds.
-Create the data folder if you don't already have one.
+The function should save the data into a folder called data in the root of the repository using a filename with the format YYYYMMDD-HHmmss.csv where YYYYMMDD is the four-digit year (e.g. 2025), followed by the two-digit month (e.g. 09 for September), followed by the two digit day, and HHmmss is hour, minutes, seconds.

 ### Problem 2: Plotting Data
 Write a function called plot_data() that opens the latest data file in the data folder and, on one plot, plots the Close prices for each of the five stocks.
 The plot should include axis labels, a legend, and the date as a title.
-The function should save the plot into a plots folder in the root of your repository using a filename in the format YYYYMMDD-HHmmss.png.
-Create the plots folder if you don't already have one.
+The function should save the plot into a plots folder in the root of the repository using a filename in the format YYYYMMDD-HHmmss.png.

 ### Problem 3: Script
-Create a Python script called faang.py in the root of your repository.
+Create a Python script called faang.py in the root of the repository.
 Copy the above functions into it and it so that whenever someone at the terminal types ./faang.py, the script runs, downloading the data and creating the plot.
 Note that this will require a shebang line and the script to be marked executable.
-Explain the steps you took in your notebook.
+Explain the steps taken in the notebook.

 ### Problem 4: Automation
-Create a GitHub Actions workflow to run your script every Saturday morning.
+Create a GitHub Actions workflow to run the script every Saturday morning.
 The script should be called faang.yml in a .github/workflows/ folder in the root of your repository.
 In your notebook, explain each of the individual lines in your workflow.

+### END